Roadtrip Hobart to Launceston via Freycinet

 Bay of Fires Tasmania Credit Discover Tasmania

-Day 5 St Helens to Launceston – charm, heritage and world class cuisine
+Day 5: Roadtrip Hobart to Launceston: St Helens to Launceston – charm, heritage and world class cuisine

 Travel west towards Launceston, Tasmania’s second-largest city, known for its well-preserved Victorian architecture and beautiful parks and now a UNESCO listed, City of Gastronomy.
 Check into wonderful accommodation from Travellarks Getaways at either The Townhouse, Launceston or Henry’s on Balfour, Launceston depending on how many guests you have in tow – both are welcoming and heavenly homely places to stay, centrally located.